 Theme: Animal Kingdom Lodge – When you’re comparing the thematic creme de la creme, there really can be no loser.
 Actually, I feel guilty about not calling this one a push, because I really do find these to be the #1 and #2 themed resorts at Walt Disney World.
 With both, it’s not just about the grandeur of the cavernous lobbies, either.
 Both hotels have myriad quiet corners where you can escape the hustle of Walt Disney World and be transported to another time and place.

 However, there are things that elevate Animal Kingdom Lodge.
 First and most obvious is the expansive savanna outside the lobby, where 30 species of animals roam in the view of guests.
 Now, I realize this doesn’t have the most legit animals, like mountain goats, pygmy goats, angora goats, condors, manatees, and ALF, but it’s still pretty amazing.
 I can’t think of any other hotel in the United States that offers an experience like this.

 In a near-tie, I’d give Animal Kingdom Lodge the edge, and this is before even accounting for the fact that you can see live animals from the balconies of some rooms.
 Not an inherent characteristic of the rooms, themselves, but something that could give a decisive advantage on balance.

 Dining: Animal Kingdom Lodge – With The Mara, Victoria Falls Lounge, Boma, and Jiko, Animal Kingdom Lodge has a well-rounded dining lineup that offers a near best-in-class option at every level.

 Transportation/Location: Wilderness Lodge – This one was probably a foregone conclusion, right?
 After all, location is commonly the downfall of Animal Kingdom Lodge in any comparison like this.
 It could win every other head-to-head battle, but for so many guests, this is the deal-breaker.

 It thus might come as a surprise to learn that Animal Kingdom Lodge is closer to more parks than Wilderness Lodge.
 In fact, once you get past the boat transportation to Magic Kingdom, Animal Kingdom Lodge is more convenient to each of the 3 other parks and Disney Springs.
 Yet, the myth about Animal Kingdom Lodge being inconvenient/isolated persists, probably at least in part due to perception.
 (I didn’t believe this until actually running the numbers.)

 Predictably, Wilderness Lodge is more expensive around Christmas season, but even then, it’s not by much.
 Other times of the year, Animal Kingdom Lodge is more expensive.
 The important takeaway here should be that each offers exceptional value for money relative to other Walt Disney World Deluxe Resorts.

 Verdict: Animal Kingdom Lodge – This is not nearly as easy as it looks if you’re just glancing at which lodge won each category.
 In fact, this is the most challenging face-off of any Walt Disney World resorts, and one where you should trust your gut more than any other criteria.
-(Aren’t you glad I made you read 1,000+ words before basically nullifying all of that with a single sentence?)
+(Aren’t you glad I made you read 1,500+ words before basically nullifying all of that with a single sentence?)

 Are we taking a relaxed, resort-centric week?
 Can’t beat sitting on a rocking chair watching animals pass at Animal Kingdom Lodge while recovering from a food coma from a glorious meal at Boma.
 So, while I can anoint Animal Kingdom Lodge the champion based on the criteria laid out, the “truth” of this one is that I think it’s a too-close-to-call judgment call.
 And really, you cannot go wrong either way.

 Now, I’m curious as to what everyone else thinks.
 My guess is that Wilderness Lodge will capture a slight victory (not nearly as decisive as the Poly’s over Grand Floridian) and that will at least be in part based upon Christmas and proximity to Magic Kingdom.
 If you prefer one or the other, I’m curious to hear your rationale, and I think others will be too, so please make your case in the comments.
 Or, if like me, it’s too close to call, share that.
 This is a really tough decision, and I think a variety of opinions might help others who are on the fence.
 Do you agree or disagree with our assessment?
 Any questions we can help you answer?
 Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!